-The system class we consider pertains to technical processes that have to be controlled by dedicated system components being at least partially realized by software.
+The systems we consider in the following consist of a technical process that is controlled by dedicated system components being at least partially realized by software.

 Such a system consists of four parts: the technical process, the control component, sensors to communicate information about the current state of the technical process to the control component, and actuators that can be used by the control component to influence the behavior of the technical process.

 Most safety-critical systems are reactive.
 Hence, two aspects are important for the specification of software for safety-critical systems.
 First, it must be possible to specify behavior, i.e. how the system reacts to incoming events.
 Second, the structure of the system's data state and the operations that change this state must be specified.
-These requirements lead us to use a combination of the process algebra real-time CSP and the model-based specification language Z. Readers not familiar with these languages may consult [Dav93] and [Spi92], respectively.
+These requirements lead us to use a combination of the process algebra real-time CSP [3] and the model-based specification language Z [21].

-In [HS96, Hei97] we have described the following principles of the combination of both languages in detail: For each system operation Op specified in the Z part of a specification, the CSP part is able to refer to the event OpExecution.
+In [8, 11] we have described the following principles of the combination of both languages in detail: For each system operation Op specified in the Z part of a specification, the CSP part is able to refer to the events OpInvocation and OpTermination.
 For each input or output of a system operation defined in Z, there is a communication channel within the CSP part onto which an input value is written or an output value is read from.
 The dynamic behavior of a software component may depend on the current internal system state.
 To take this requirement into account, a process of the CSP part is able to refer to the current internal system state via predicates which are specified in the Z part by schemas.